RoboRescueUMA/roborescueuma.github.io/content/es/authors/Paulanavarro/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Hardware
+  - Márketing
 ---

-Soy estudiante de ingeniería mecánica de 19 años.
-Soy un apasionado de la tecnología y la innovación que está dispuesto siempre a aprender y a trabajar lo máximo posible.
-Me gusta poder aportar ideas creativas y resolver problemas prácticos en un entorno de trabajo real.
+Soy una estudiante de marketing con muchas ganas de participar en proyectos y aportar mis granitos de arena.